Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Computing spiral waves in the three-species model

 where, for example, the convolution $\widehat{a}(r,k) \ast \widehat{b}(r,k)$ is calculated as a fast Fourier transform (FFT) of the product $a(r,\theta) \, b(r,\theta)$ obtained from the inverse fast Fourier transform (IFFT) of the individual Fourier coefficients $\widehat{a}(r,k)$ and $\widehat{b}(r,k)$; in other words,

 Hence, in Fourier space, the PDE~\cref{eq:stationary} is given by the large system of $m \, N$ second-order complex equations

 for the $N$ unknown Fourier coefficient vectors $\mathbf{\widehat{U}}(r,k) \in \mathbb{C}^m$.
-Note that only derivatives with respect to the radial component remain.
+Note that only derivatives with respect to the radial coordinate remain.
 Hence, we can express the PDE~\cref{eq:stationary} as a system of first-order ordinary differential equations (ODEs):

 where $^\prime$ represents derivation with respect to $r$ and the last equation renders the system autonomous.
 When split into real and imaginary parts, we now have $4 \, m \, N + 1$ equations---$2 \, m$ for each of the real and imaginary parts of the $N$ Fourier modes---and $4 \, m \, N + 1$ unknowns---the real and imaginary parts of the $m$-dimensional Fourier coefficient vectors $\mathbf{\widehat{U}}(r,k)$, their $m$-dimensional derivatives $\mathbf{\widehat{U}}_r(r,k)$, and $\omega$.
 In practice, we only need to consider equations for the first $\frac{1}{2} N +1$ modes, because $\mathbf{U}(r, \theta) \in \mathbb{R}^m$; the $\frac{1}{2} N - 1$ Fourier coefficient vectors $\mathbf{\widehat{U}}(r, k)$ for the modes $k = \frac{1}{2} N + 1, \dots, N - 1$ are the complex conjugates of (non-zero) modes $k = 1, \dots, \frac{1}{2} N-1$.
 Furthermore, $\mathbf{\widehat{U}}(r,0)$ and $\mathbf{\widehat{U}}(r,\frac{1}{2}N)$ are real.
 Hence, we are interested in solutions to a system of $2 \, m \, N + 1$ ODEs for $m \, (\frac{1}{2} N + 1)$ real and $m \, (\frac{1}{2} N-1)$ imaginary parts of the Fourier coefficients and their derivatives, as well as the independent variable $r$.